Superlopez is a Spanish comic book character created by Jan in 1973, a parody of Superman.

 - The Smurfette Principle: Chica Increíble is the only woman among the six members of the Supergroup.

 - Sufficiently Advanced Aliens: While the enemies in La caja de Pandora are all based on gods from different ancient mythologies (Greek, Egyptian, Hindu and Aztec), it's stated they are actually aliens coming from a planet that was once located where the asteroid belt is now, and was destroyed due to wars between the different factions.
 The whole story revolves around a box that supposedly contains an evil able to kill all humankind; when it's revealed that the box has always been empty, and it was all a lie started by Zeus because he was bored, Zeus proclaims "as if I were a god!".

 - Super Hero: Parodied to hell and back at first, played progressively straighter over time.

 - Ultimate Job Security: López has been threatened with being fired several times, not to mention that he keeps disappearing from work without warning whenever some villain attacks his city and taking holidays left and right so he can fight evil abroad.
-And in the early comics, he spent the little time when he actually was staying at work just practicing origami.
+And he usually spends the little time when he actually is staying at work just practicing origami.

 - Okay, he actually was fired once in Los alienígenas, only to be re-hired by the end the book.
 That's pretty much it.

 - He's also fired in Gritad, gritad malditos after he refuses to work on an ad campaign for a punk band Jaime joined and that effectively is a Walking Disaster Area.
 By the end of the book, after he's hired as the new lead for the band, Superlópez pays the boss a visit and personally requests that "López, the greatest advertising genius in the world" is rehired to work on their new campaign.
 With twice his previous salary.